Effective Date: January 2, 2018

 20. Miscellaneous.
 This Agreement does not, and shall not be construed to, create any partnership, joint venture, employer-employee, or agency relationship between you and AFA.
 No AFA consent or approval may be deemed to have been granted by AFA without being in writing and signed by an officer of AFA.
 If any provision of this Agreement is found to be unlawful, void or for any reason unenforceable, that provision will be deemed severable from this Agreement and will not affect the validity and enforceability of any remaining provision.
 You may not assign, transfer or sublicense any or all of your rights or obligations under this Agreement without our express prior written consent.
 We may assign, transfer or sublicense any or all of our rights or obligations under this Agreement without restriction.
 No waiver by either party of any breach or default under this Agreement will be deemed to be a waiver of any preceding or subsequent breach or default.
 Any use of the term “including” or variations thereof in this Agreement shall be construed as if followed by the phrase “without limitation.”
 This Agreement, including any terms and conditions incorporated herein, is the entire agreement between you and AFA relating to the subject matter hereof, and supersedes any and all prior or contemporaneous written or oral agreements or understandings between you and AFA relating to such subject matter.
 Notices to you (including notices of changes to this Agreement) may be made via posting to the Site or by e-mail (including in each case via links), or by regular mail.
 AFA will not be responsible for any failure to fulfill any obligation due to any cause beyond its control.
 AFA reserves the right to investigate and prosecute any suspected breaches of this Agreement.
 AFA may disclose any information as necessary to satisfy any law, regulation, legal process or governmental request.

-Performing Arts Legacy Site © 2017 The Actors Fund of America unless otherwise noted.
+Performing Arts Legacy Site © 2017 the Entertainment Community Fund unless otherwise noted.
 All rights reserved.